rmvanhees/h5_yaml/README.md

 [![PyPI Downloads](https://img.shields.io/pypi/dm/h5yaml.svg?label=PyPI%20downloads)](https://pypi.org/project/h5yaml/)

 ## Description
-Use YAML configuration file to generate HDF5/netCDF4 formated files.
+Use YAML configuration file to generate HDF5/netCDF4 formatted files.

 The class `NcYaml` must be used when strict conformance to the netCDF4 format is required.
 However, the python netCDF4 implementation does not allow variable-length data to have a compound data-type.
-The class `H5Yaml` does not have this restiction and will generate HDF5 formated files which can be read by netCDF4 software.
+The class `H5Yaml` does not have this restriction and will generate HDF5 formatted files which can be read by netCDF4 software.

 ## Installation
-Relases of the code, starting from version 0.1, will be made available via PyPi.
+Releases of the code, starting from version 0.1, will be made available via PyPi.

 ## Usage